pocketscientist/prototype/README.md

 # PocketScientist

+> **🏆 OpenAI Open Model Hackathon 2025 Entry**
+> This project is being developed for the [OpenAI Open Model Hackathon](https://openai.devpost.com/) using gpt-oss models.
+Following the hackathon, it will be released as open source under the Apache 2.0 license.

 **AI-Powered Data Science Agent Orchestration following CRISP-DM Methodology**

 PocketScientist is an innovative AI agent orchestration system that emulates the work of a data scientist by following the industry-standard CRISP-DM (Cross Industry Standard Process for Data Mining) methodology.
 It automatically iterates through data science processes, creating comprehensive analyses with minimal human intervention.